M.D. Geist: Production notes

 Riku Sanjō, then new at the time as a screenwriter, developed the story through multiple consultation meetings with Ohata, in which there was an emphasis on visual motifs and scene direction.
-While the initial script was written to the length of 45-minutes, Hayato Ikeda encouraged Sanjo to write as much as possible in order for him and Ohata to express their ideas fully.
+While the initial script was written to the length of 45-minutes, Hayato Ikeda encouraged Sanjō to write as much as possible in order for him and Ohata to express their ideas fully.
 Up to 200 pages of manuscript were written during the planning stage, and it was agreed between Ohata, Ikeda and unit director Hiroshi Negishi to focus on the action scenes, so numerous plot points were cut.
-A later working title during production was “Sokihei Billion Buster”, with some differences in the story, such as the biker gang’s name being “Metal Cetus”.
+A later working title during production was "Sokihei Billion Buster", with some differences in the story, such as the biker gang's name being "Metal Cetus".
 Another draft of the story focused on the intensely demanding conditions of the powered suit being crossed with the uncontrollable nature of the MDS.
 Ikeda confessed to being new to mecha, as well as being new to OVA as a format, and performed as a mediator on the overall production, with the majority of creative decisions being handled by Ohata.
-Ikeda’s credits as a director of TV anime made him more appealing for marketing.
-Ohata’s directing, as a result of his inexperience as a 23-year old, proved difficult for the animators.
+Ikeda's credits as a director of TV anime made him more appealing for marketing.
+Ohata's directing, as a result of his inexperience as a 23-year old, proved difficult for the animators.
 According to animation director Kenichi Onuki, the character designs and mechanical designs both contained a high number of lines and were a source of contention for the animators.
 Ohata took on key animation as well as storyboarding duties, Onuki was also involved in the line clean-up process.
 Ohata was responsible for the core mechanical designs, but other staff such as Yasuhiro Moriki were involved in the finalising process.
 The final fight scenes were envisioned to take place in a brightly-lit environment with detailed backgrounds, but due to constraints, simpler decisions had to be made.
 Art director Yoshinori Takao recalled having difficulty deciding upon the lighting, with the added complexity of the character movement and therefore worked to clearly define their situational relationship.
 Ohata admitted that the background was set too dark and that the intended design would have been too demanding on his staff.
 Other storyboarded sequences, such as a fight between Geist and Colonel Crutes, were ultimately cut.